ivanovaos/asthma-map.github.io/pages/ci.md

 ### Format

-The diagram is created in the [yEd Graph Editor](https://www.yworks.com/products/yed#) in a format compatible with the SBGN Activity Flow.
+The diagram is created in the [yEd Graph Editor](https://www.yworks.com/products/yed#) in a rule-based format compatible with the SBGN Activity Flow.

 ### Applications